unitaryfund/mitiq/docs/source/examples/dynamical_phase_transitions_zne.md

 # Simulation with depolarizing noise

-The following cells run a simulation with depolarizing noise.
-Following the paper, we transpile the circuit with the basis gate set $\{u1, u2, u3, cx\}$ before folding.
-We optionally use gate folding to scale the noise.
+The next few cells run a simulation with depolarizing noise.
+Following the paper, we transpile the circuit with the basis gate set $\{u1, u2, u3, cx\}$, and optionally use gate folding to scale the noise.

 ```{code-cell} ipython3
 from qiskit import transpile